 - d.
 Prohibition Order: The school will check that all applicants for teaching positions are not subject to a prohibition order issued by the Secretary of State, using the Employer Access Online service.
 This has been our practice since September 2014 effective for such staff including Peripatetics, sports coaches etc appointed since April 2012.
-A person who is prohibited must not be appointed to a role that involves teaching work.
-There may be times when teaching assistants are asked to cover a teacher whilst they are away and so for this reason the school has taken the view that this check should also be carried out on teaching assistants. - e.
+A person who is prohibited must not be appointed to a role that involves teaching work. - e.
 Prohibition from Management: Since 1 August 2015, the School has conducted a Section 128 (s.128) check as part of the DBS check to ensure that any person appointed to a management position or Directors and Advisors after this date is not disqualified from holding a management position.
 This applies to appointments as a Director or Advisor and to the school's Strategic Leadership Team, the school's Senior Management Team and to all Heads of Department.
 This includes any internal appointments/promotion to such management roles if a s.
 128 was not undertaken upon employment.